 This is nothing to worry about, the breathability of the covers will allow the water to evaporate (the reverse process of condensation) once the air warms up.
 At times you may also see some ‘blooming’ on the car, again this is nothing to cause concern it is simply the water on the car before it has had a chance to fully evaporate.
 As ever the most important element is that the cover is breathable.

 Any car that is kept outside will from time to time depending on the weather experience condensation or dew formation.
 Providing the water can evaporate through the cover this will not cause any problems.
+Please note that any vehicle not on a concrete hardstanding will be more prone to condensation forming under the cover as dampness from grass or gravel underneath will rise and sit under the car cover.

 Important difference between winter and spring